Products

 • Card information is gathered at the gateway so that fraud checks can be performed.

 • Once a risk-free credit card payment is ensured, the data is forwarded to the payment processor by using an SSL connection.
-If you wonder what a processor is, here is all you need to know – it links a merchant with a payment gateway, transferring information to and fro.
+If you wonder how to get online payment gateway in my website, here is all you need to know – it links a merchant with a payment gateway, transferring information to and fro.

 • That’s what happens next: a payment system (like Visa or MasterCard) processes the transaction.
 Once the data is verified, it is passed to the issuer bank – a place where the client’s card was produced.